naresh0902/Energy-Efficient-Approximate-Multiplier-for-Image-Processing-Applications/README.md

 ---

-## 🧩 How It Works
+## 🧩 Working Principle

-1. Partial products generated (8×8 multiplication)
+1. Generate partial products
-2. Reduced using Dadda stages
+2. Apply Dadda reduction
-3. Approximate compressors used in LSB columns
+3. Use approximate compressors in LSB
-4. Exact compressors used in MSB columns
+4. Use exact compressors in MSB
-5. Final result computed using ripple carry adder
+5. Final addition via ripple carry adder

 ---

 ## 📌 Notes

-* If `crater.png` is missing, code uses `moon.tif` automatically
+* If `crater.png` is missing → `moon.tif` is used
-* Ensure all `.m` files are in the same directory
+* Keep all `.m` files in one folder
-* Results may slightly vary due to implementation differences
+* Minor variation in results is normal

 ---